 “I think Dry January is a really good initiative, it’s mad to think there’s around 600 calories in a bottle of wine and it’s a great opportunity to take a step back and look at that.

 “I haven’t drunk a drop since New Year’s Day, which I’m really proud about!
 I’ve substituted my alcohol with weed basically, so my intake of greens has gone up too.”

 Cheryl Gray, 27, Marketing Assistant, Mount Pleasant

 “I’ve made a big noise about this on social media; you won’t see me drinking in Dry January.
-I’ve posted loads of pictures of the flat stomach I already know that I have and I’m basking in the likes at the moment.
+I’ve posted loads of pictures of the flat stomach I already had anyway and I’m basking in the likes.
 You can never have too many “You look amazing hun” messages.